DanielSiefert/UdacityDevopsNanoDegree/README.md

 - Run run_docker.sh shell script

-- Access "localhost:8080" in browser
+- Access "localhost:8080" in your browser to view the Travel Blog Site

+### Run locally using MiniKube

+- Clone the repo if you haven't already

+- Setup Minikube for your machine (https://kubernetes.io/docs/tasks/tools/install-minikube/)

+- Run `run_local_k8s.sh` from root of repo to deploy container

+- Pull up localhost:8000 in your browser to view the Travel Blog Site

 ### To deploy AWS Cluster: